awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

 ## Brokers<a name="broker-limits"></a>

-The following table lists limits related to Amazon MQ brokers\.
+The following table lists quotas related to Amazon MQ brokers\.

 | Limit | Description |